MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/pim/share-products-across-companies.md

 ### Number sequences

 Number sequences can be used for product numbers and other purposes.
-Number sequences must be shared if they are used with single record sharing of products.
+Number sequences must be shared if they're used with single record sharing of products.

 ### Dual-write